 The addition of an outdoor kitchen can transform any backyard into a space ripe for entertaining.
 However, creating the perfect outdoor kitchen for your home can be a tall task, especially when it comes to deciding which materials to use.
 Unlike choosing materials for an indoor kitchen, mother nature is often the final say on which materials are fit for your outdoor space.
-Any outdoor kitchen needs to be built with materials that are made to withstand the elements so when it comes to countertops for your outdoor kitchen always look at durability first and select for aesthetic second.
+Any outdoor kitchen needs to be built with materials that are made to withstand the elements.
+So when it comes to finding the best countertops for your outdoor kitchen, always look at durability first and select for aesthetic second.
 Functionality over fashion should be your motto.

-Let’s break down a few options for your outdoor kitchen.
+Let’s break down a few options for your outdoor kitchen countertops.